romuloschiavon/OmniStackV11/backend/README.md

 - [Mobile](https://github.com/romuloschiavon/OmniStackV11/blob/master/mobile/README.md)

 ## Server Set-up
-For the project to run you should **have installed [Node and Node Package Manager(NPM)](https://nodejs.org/en/docs/guides/getting-started-guide/)**, checkout their getting started for more information about how to install them at your machine.
+For the project to run you should **have installed [Node and Node Package Manager(NPM)](https://nodejs.org/)**, checkout their [download page](https://nodejs.org/en/download/) for more information about how to install them at your machine.

 After cloning the repository (OmniStackV11) we will start by installing all the dependencies the server will require.